-Chris is Head of the Servier Drug Discovery Program at the Monash Institute of Pharmaceutical Sciences (MIPS) at Monash University, a collaborative and multidisciplinary discovery program targeting GPCRs across a range of therapeutic indications.
-He is also co-lead of the MIPS Neuroscience Therapeutic Program Area and a member of MIPS Executive.
-Prior to this he was Head of Pharmacology at Heptares Therapeutics Ltd., a UK-based biotechnology company (2009-2012).
-He is an acknowledged expert in GPCR drug discovery and analytical receptor pharmacology, and has led multiple projects into late stage preclinical development, many now in Phase I/II.
-Before joining Heptares, Chris was a neuroscience researcher at GlaxoSmithKline, UK (1998-2009).
-He has a degree and PhD in pharmacology from Queens' College, Cambridge and University College London, respectively, and is a corresponding member of NC-IUPHAR and a Fellow of the British Pharmacological Society.
+Chris is Professor, Deputy Director, and Better Medicines Theme Leader of the Neuromedicines Discovery Centre at the Monash Institute of Pharmaceutical Sciences (MIPS), a collaborative venture targeting new medicines development for poorly-treated mental health disorders.
+He co-leads the Molecular & Translational Drug Discovery lab with Dr Gregory Stewart, with whom he directs a collaborative drug discovery program with Servier (France).
+He also co-leads the Institute's Neuroscience & Mental Health Therapeutic Program Area and is a member of MIPS Executive.
+Prior to this he was Head of Pharmacology at Heptares Therapeutics (now Sosei-Heptares), a UK-based biotechnology company (2009-2012) and a neuroscience researcher at GlaxoSmithKline, UK (1998-2009).
+He is an acknowledged expert in GPCR and CNS drug discovery, and has developed multiple candidate drugs for psychiatric disorders that are now in clinical development.
+He has a degree and PhD in pharmacology from Queens' College, Cambridge and University College London, respectively, and is a Fellow of the British Pharmacological Society.
 Chris has published >60 papers, holds commercial and NHMRC funding and serves on the editorial boards of the British Journal of Pharmacology, ACS Chemical Neuroscience, ACS Pharmacology & Translational Science and Frontiers in Pharmacology.

-Greg is the Project Leader and Research Fellow for CNS projects and co-leads the Molecular and Translational Drug Discovery Laboratory.
+Greg is a Research Fellow and has co-led the Molecular & Translational Drug Discovery Lab since 2021.
+Prior to this he was CNS Projects Leader for the lab.
 He has 15 years of GPCR research with emphasis on molecular pharmacology, cell signalling and biology and neuropharmacology.
-Greg received his PhD from Monash University and subsequently received an FRM fellowship to undertake postdoctoral studies at the Institut de Génomique Fonctionnelle, France, investigating the role of neuronal GPCRs oligomers on receptor function and cell signalling.
+Greg received his PhD from Monash University and subsequently received an FRM fellowship to undertake postdoctoral studies at the Institut de Génomique Fonctionnelle, France, where he broadened his expertise in neuropharmacology.
 His current work focuses on target validation and translational drug discovery.
 Greg manages academic and industry projects - the former delving into the mechanisms of action of select orphan GPCRs in cognition and potential role in schizophrenia; the latter more broadly investigates the role of GPCRs in neurodegenerative disease.

 Roger Summers is Foundation Professor of Molecular Pharmacology in Drug Discovery Biology at the Monash Institute of Pharmaceutical Sciences, Honorary Professorial Research Fellow at the Florey Institute of Neuroscience and Mental Health, Honorary Fellow of the BPS and PhD honoris causa Stockholm University.
 He is a Scientific Advisor to both Servier, France and Atrogi AG, Sweden.
 Roger has a B. Pharm from the School of Pharmacy, University of London and PhD at the National Institute for Medical Research.
 His work examines GPCR signalling and function and he has an h-index = 63, >300 peer-reviewed publications and >12,600 citations.
 Roger was a Clarivate Highly Cited Researcher in 2019 and has been awarded the David Syme Research Prize, ASCEPT/BPS Visiting Lectureship, Kathleen & Lovat Fraser Award of the National Heart Foundation, Swedish Research Council Tage Erlander Visiting Professorship, Toho University Visiting Professorship, ASCEPT Life Membership and Michael Rand Medal, ASPET Emeritus Membership and British Pharmacological Society prize for contributions to Molecular Pharmacology.
 He is Chair of an NC-IUPHAR subcommittee and a member of seven learned societies and sits on the editorial board of Trends in Pharmacological Sciences and has been a guest editor for British Journal of Pharmacology and Frontiers in Pharmacology.